RenYurui/Global-Flow-Local-Attention/PERSON_IMAGE_ANIMATION.md

 After obtain the clean skeletons.
-You can train our model on your dataset using the following code
+You can train our model on your dataset using the following code.
+(Note: you need to modify the `dance_dataset.py` to add your dataset as a sub_set)

 ``` bash
 python train.py \